Tugeo SoloStar, 300 units/ml 1.5 ml cartridges in SoloStar syringe pens 5 pcs

 Hypoglycemia

-Hypoglycemia, the most common adverse reaction with insulin therapy, can occur if the insulin dose is too high compared to the need for it.
+Hypoglycemia, the most common adverse reaction of insulin therapy, can occur when the dose of insulin is too high compared to the need.

-As with other insulins, episodes of severe hypoglycemia, especially recurrent ones, can lead to neurological impairment.
-Episodes of prolonged and severe hypoglycemia can be life threatening for patients.
+As with other insulins, episodes of severe hypoglycemia, especially repeated episodes, can lead to neurological impairment.
+Episodes of prolonged and severe hypoglycemia can be life-threatening for patients.

-In many patients, signs and symptoms of neuroglycopenia (feeling of fatigue, inadequate fatigue or weakness, decreased ability to concentrate, drowsiness, visual disturbances, headache, nausea, confusion or loss of consciousness, seizure syndrome) are preceded by signs of adrenergic counter-regulation (sympathoadrenal system activation in response to hypoglycemia): feeling of hunger, irritability, nervous excitement or tremor, restlessness, pale skin, “cold” sweat, tachycardia, pronounced palpitations.
-Usually, the faster hypoglycemia develops, and the more severe it is, the more pronounced are the symptoms of adrenergic counterregulation.
+In many patients, signs and symptoms of neuroglycopenia (feeling tired, inappropriate fatigue or weakness, decreased ability to concentrate, drowsiness, visual disturbances, headache, nausea, confusion or loss of consciousness, seizures) are preceded by signs of adrenergic counterregulation (activation of the sympathetic-adrenal system in response to hypoglycemia): hunger, irritability, nervous agitation or tremor, restlessness, pallor of the skin, “cold” sweat, tachycardia, pronounced palpitations.
+Typically, the faster hypoglycemia develops and the more severe it is, the more severe the symptoms of adrenergic counterregulation are.

-Significant improvement in glycemic control may cause temporary visual impairment due to temporary impairment of ocular lens turgor and refractive index.
+Significant improvements in glycemic control may cause temporary impairment of vision due to temporary disturbances in the turgor and refractive index of the lens of the eye.

 Long-term improvement in glycemic control reduces the risk of progression of diabetic retinopathy.
-However, as with any insulin regimen, intensification of insulin therapy with dramatically improved glycemic control may be associated with a temporary worsening of the course of diabetic retinopathy.
+However, as with any insulin regimen, intensification of insulin therapy with a sharp improvement in glycemic control may be associated with a temporary worsening of diabetic retinopathy.

-In patients with proliferative retinopathy, especially those not treated with photocoagulation, episodes of severe hypoglycemia may result in transient vision loss.
+In patients with proliferative retinopathy, especially those not receiving photocoagulation treatment, episodes of severe hypoglycemia may lead to transient vision loss.

 Skin and subcutaneous tissue disorders

-As with treatment with any other insulin drugs, lipodystrophy may develop at the injection site, which may slow down local absorption of insulin.
-When using insulin therapy regimens that include insulin glargine, lipodystrophy was observed in 1-2% of patients, and lipoatrophy was observed infrequently.
-Constant change of injection sites within the body areas recommended for subcutaneous insulin injection may help to reduce the severity of this reaction or prevent its development.
+As with treatment with any other insulin preparations, lipodystrophy may develop at the injection site, which can slow down the local absorption of insulin.
+When using insulin regimens that included insulin glargine, lipodystrophy was observed in 1-2% of patients, and lipoatrophy was observed infrequently.
+Constantly changing injection sites within areas of the body recommended for subcutaneous insulin administration may help reduce the severity of this reaction or prevent its development.

 Musculoskeletal and connective tissue disorders